--1.
+- -1.
 The structural integrity of the wind turbine for the site conditions shall be indicated by comparing the site-specific loads obtained by the integrated load analysis with the design loads used in the type certification.

--2.
-If there are new components, improved or reinforced components, or new or improved systems not listed in the wind turbine type certificate, the relevant components and systems shall also comply with the requirements for type certification.

--3.
-In the case of a wind turbine which has not acquired type certification, the handling shall be as judged appropriate by ClassNK.
+It is also a prerequisite that the main components of the RNA are composed of components specified in the type certificate, and that they are manufactured at a manufacturing site specified in the certification documents pertaining to the type certification. - -2.
+If there are new components, improved or reinforced components, or new or improved systems not listed in the wind turbine type certificate, the relevant components and systems shall also comply with the requirements for type certification. - -3.
+However, in the case of a wind turbine that has not obtained type certification, where the wind turbine has acquired a design evaluation conformity statement and is carrying out type testing for the acquisition of type certification, the wind farm certification may be issued on the condition that the acquisition of the type certification is set as an outstanding issue and a time limit for the solution of that outstanding issue is established.
+(However, it should be noted that conditional issuance is not acceptable in an examination by a registered conformity assessment body.)
+In other cases, the handling shall be as judged appropriate by ClassNK.